R06942098/Trend-Enron-Identity-Classification/README.md

 - The NLTK word tokenize seems to have some problems:
    - Large dictionary: the words segmented from this packages are sometimes not formal words...
 - Concatenate TF-IDF values the the embedding vector and Stylometric vecot (put emphasize some high frequence words used for certain authors)
 - Concatenate stylometric vectors to the latent vector .
-Moreover, we can search more stylometric...
+Moreover, we can search more stylometric...(Average Word Length Average Sentence Length By Word
+Average Sentence Length By Character
+Special Character Count
+Average Syllable per Word
+Functional Words Count
+Punctuation Count)
 - Survey state-of-the-art paper of the document classification prbolem and some lauguage data analysis technique.
 - If failing again, I may try some retrieval-based models.